Are you wondering, “How long does my Minnesota workers’ compensation stay open?”

-- Temporary Partial Disability (TPD)
+Temporary Partial Disability (TPD)

-- Permanent Total Disability (PTD)
+Permanent Total Disability (PTD)

-3. Rehabilitation Services
+Vocational Rehabilitation Services

-Permanency is a rating dictated by statute that results in one-time compensation for the loss of use or function related to the work injury.
-Although permanency is a one-time payment, an injured worker may be entitled to additional permanency over the course of their lifetime if their work-related disability worsens.
-There is no time limit on when you can receive permanency.
+Permanency is a rating dictated by Minnesota worker’s compensation law statute that results in one-time compensation for the loss of use or function related to a workplace accident or work injury.

 Impact of Settlement

-Sometimes, a settlement agreement will close out “indemnity” benefits (including wage-loss benefits, rehabilitation services, and permanency), but will leave certain medical benefits open, meaning that you can still bring claims for these benefits.
+Sometimes, a settlement agreement will close out “indemnity” benefits in a workers comp claim (including wage-loss benefits, rehabilitation services, and permanency) but will leave certain medical benefits open, meaning that you can still bring claims for these benefits.

 Don’t take the insurance company’s word for it!
 A workers’ compensation attorney will help determine which benefits are still available.